propelorm/Propel2/documentation/documentation/08-logging.markdown

 Propel::log('uh-oh, something went wrong with ' . $myObj->getName(), Logger::ERROR);
 ```

-You can also log your own messages from the generated model objects by using their `log()` method, implemented in `BaseObject`:
+You can also log your own messages from the generated model objects by using their `log()` method, implemented in `ActiveRecordInterface`:

 ```php
 <?php